webclinic017/edgedb/docs/resources/guides/deployment/digitalocean.rst

 * DigitalOcean account

-Click the button below and follow the droplet creation workflow on DigitalOcean to deploy an Gel instance.
+Click the button below and follow the droplet creation workflow on DigitalOcean to deploy a Gel instance.

 .. image:: https://www.deploytodo.com/do-btn-blue.svg
    :target: 1-click-button_